 Almaden commenced exploration at the El Chato Property in late 2011 and Azucar continued work as of May 2015.
 Between 2011 and 2017, exploration work at the El Chato Property comprised of rock, soil and stream geochemical sampling, induced polarization ("IP") geophysical surveys, and geological mapping.
-To date, a total of 98 rock samples, 534 soil samples and 16 stream sediment samples have been collected, and 69.1 line-kilometres of IP has been completed.
+A total of 98 rock samples, 534 soil samples and 16 stream sediment samples were collected, and 69.1 line-kilometres of IP was completed.
 Spectral analysis was performed on 582 of the soil samples, distributed in 477 locations within the El Chato Property, in order to identify hydrothermal alteration minerals.
+In 2018, a surface exploration program successfully identified targets for future drilling in this porphyry lithocap environment.
+These targets are defined by IP chargeability anomalies beneath a zone of intense alteration interpreted to represent the upper portion of a buried porphyry system.
 To date, no drilling or metallurgical analyses have been completed on the El Chato Property.